hugo-blanchard/reddit-clone/README.md

 ## Where to see the deployed website ?

-You can access the website at http://138.68.142.169/
+<s>You can access the website at http://138.68.142.169/</s>

-Be careful, i did not setup the https so **do not use your real password on it**.<br/>

-Please keep it civil and safe for work, there is no automated moderation
-so i will have to take the site down if things get out of hand
+Edit: not anymore, the cost of keeping it online was not worth it, and it's not a good representation of my skill anymore.
+I'll work on some much more interesting projects that i will keep online when i have the time (:

 ## Why was this website built ?